Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/Audio/Audio Volume Adjust.rst

 |image02|

-Open one of the Audio examples in “File” -> “Examples” -> “AmebaMultimedia” -> “Audio” -> "AudioVolumeAdjust".
+Open one of the Audio examples in "File" -> "Examples" -> "AmebaMultimedia" -> "Audio" -> "AudioVolumeAdjust".

 |image03|

 Compile the code and upload it to Ameba.

 Plug in a pair of wired earbuds into the audio jack.
 After pressing the Reset button, you should be able to hear sounds picked up by the onboard microphone replayed through the earbuds.
-In this “AudioVolumeAdjust” example, turning the potentiometers will adjust either the input volume of the microphone or the output volume of the audio jack.
+In this "AudioVolumeAdjust" example, turning the potentiometers will adjust either the input volume of the microphone or the output volume of the audio jack.

 .. |image01| image:: ../../../../../_static/amebapro2/Example_Guides/Multimedia/Audio_Basic/image01.png
    :width:  719 px